This post is also available in: Vietnamese

 We enjoyed inviting friends over every weekend.
 We were well known among our friends for our pizza workshops.
 We had a simple understanding of how to make oven fire pizza.
-We think that because pizza is an easy to make food that doesn’t involve intricate steps of preparation, its easy for everyone from young to old, from every background, to get into and enjoy making and eating.
+We think that pizza is an easy-to-make food that doesn’t involve intricate steps of preparation.
+Thus it is easy for everyone, from young to old, from every background, to enjoy making and eating pizza.
 We went all over the world eating pizza and trying different ingredients.

-Naples.
+We went everywhere… Naples.
 Bangkok.
 Singapore.
-India for the naan and the mozzarella since buffalo milk is difficult to get in Vietnam.
+India for the naan and the mozzarella, since buffalo milk is difficult to get in Vietnam.
 Did you know Italian buffalo is originally from India?

 Where did you get the Pizza 4P’s logo?